-One thing I love about writing a blog is having the opportunity to “share my space” from time to time in order to also share the stories of others.
+One thing I love about writing a blog is having the opportunity to share my space from time to time in order to share the stories of others.
 This is why I’m so pleased to feature friend and fellow advocate, Suzzann Cummings, in today’s guest post.
-Suzzann shares a bit about what it’s like for her living with and managing lymphedema.
+Suzzann shares what it’s like for her living with and managing lymphedema.

-I hope by reading Suzzann’s words, someone else out there might realize that in this they are not alone either.
+I hope by reading Suzzann’s words, someone out there living with lymphedema might realize that in this they are not alone either.

 Living With Lymphedema